 There is a process to owning a Chinook that requires an understanding of the rarity of this breed (you cannot pick your puppy from a litter).
 Most, if not all legitimate Chinook breeders are very close to their dogs and expect to maintain a degree of social contact with owners for the entire life of their dogs.
-It is important to note that all dogs whether as pet or breed pups will require written contracts between the breeders and potential owners, which will include co-ownership in the case of breed pups.
-These strict but necessary measures are there to preserve the hard work that has gone into breeding healthy Chinooks with a solid working ability as well as protect the breed from accidental breeding (all Swiss Chinooks pups are required to be neutered or sterilzed after 2 years of age if not later).
+It is important to note that all dogs whether as pet or breed pups will require written contracts between the breeders and potential owners, which will include ownership of breeding rights in the case of breed pups.
+These strict but necessary measures are there to preserve the hard work that has gone into breeding healthy Chinooks with a solid working ability as well as protect the breed from accidental breeding.

 Owning A Chinook

 It is standard policy and part of the application process for prospective owners to meet a Chinook in order to evaluate whether this is the breed for you.
 Please contact us to arrange a meeting.

 Whether you own a pet or breed dog, we would like to provide you with positive training methods, tips and literature for you to have the kindest and most rewarding relationship with your dog.

 Nutrition makes up a large part of your dog's health and we would like to make a variety of suggestions on what you can feed your dog to give it optimal growth, a strong immune system and a long and healthy life.